benhatsor/highlight/README.md

 # smart-bookmark
 Smart bookmark extension that saves your place in the page.
+**Note:** This is the Firefox version.
+For the Chrome version, see the [main](https://github.com/barhatsor/smart-bookmark/tree/main) branch.

 ## About
 Designed for reading long articles or highlighting a specific passage.
 Click it and it'll make a bookmark that saves where you were!
 If someone else has the extension, just share the bookmark with them, it'll work.